 Patients also need to ensure they listen closely to instructions given by the doctor.
 A doctor will sometimes want to conduct a urine test on the day of the procedure.
 In this case, the patient should avoid emptying their bladder too soon before going to the doctor’s office.
 The patient will be asked to provide a urine sample at the doctor’s office.

 Patients who will receive intravenous sedative drugs or when general anesthetics will be used need to understand that they will not be able to drive home after the procedure.
-If these methods are used, the patient should ensure they have someone to take them home afterward.
+If these methods are used, the patient should ensure they have someone to take them home afterwards.

 What Happens During A Cystoscopy?

 A cystoscopy is not a time-consuming procedure.
 In most cases, it will take around 15 minutes for the procedure to be completed.
 If the patient undergoes the procedure at a hospital, it may take a little longer.
-It is often done in the office instead3.
+It is often done in the office instead.